Ladies' Night

 "Yeah, well dad was steamin' when I got back.
 But it was worth it.
 Ya real lucky, ya know Pat?
 Like I said, we don't got nothing like that down 'ere," said Kate.

 "Yeah, great place.
 Sprung up a few years back, when I was just on the scene.
 But there's loads of joints opening in Sydney these days...
-Look, I might go grab something stronger from inside," said Pat.
+Look, I might go grab something stronger from inside,"

 "I'll come with ya," replied Kate.